gagansingh894/jams-rs/jams/README.md

 ```

 To run with a S3 backend
 - Create a S3 bucket with some models in it.
-The structure should be similar to the one shown in the example below (local model store)
+Please refer to the structure of S3 model store [here](https://github.com/gagansingh894/jams-rs?tab=readme-ov-file#s3-model-store).
 - Set the environment variables - `AWS_REGION`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.
 Alternatively if you have multiple AWS profiles then just set the `AWS_PROFILE-<profile_name>`
   You also need to set the bucket name.
 This can either be set via `S3_BUCKET_NAME` env variable or passed via `--s3-bucket-name` flag
 - Run the command to start HTTP server with S3 model store.
 It assumes that bucket name is already set via `S3_BUCKET_NAME`